• Skip to primary navigation

 Flavor and Taste Comparison

-While both vegetables may look quite similar, they possess different tastes that can affect the way they are cooked and consumed.
+While both vegetables may look quite similar, they possess different tastes that can affect the way they are cooked and consumed - compare how subtle differences change outcomes in an extract vs flavor comparison explained.

-In this section, we’ll be exploring how these two root vegetables differ in terms of their flavor profiles.
+In this section, we'll be exploring how these two root vegetables differ in terms of their flavors.

 Malanga has a mildly sweet taste with an earthy undertone while taro has more of a nutty flavor.